capricorn89/CIS442D/readme.md

 - vincent: this takes Python data structures (tuples, lists, dicts, and Pandas DataFrames) and translates them into Vega visualization grammar.
 It allows for quick iteration of visualization designs via simple addition and subtraction of grammar elements, and outputs the final visualization to JSON.

 ### Essential library for geospatial problem solving
-- pandas: For data handling and munging.
-This is an extremely powerful tool for working with data in a spreadsheet-like format.
-If you’re familiar with R data.frames, then you’ll love pandas.
+•	pandas: For data handling and munging.
+This is tool for working with data in a spreadsheet-like format.
-- shapely: For geometry handling.
-This is the de facto  package for geometry handling and manipulation.
+•	shapely: For geometry handling.
+This is the package for geometry handling and manipulation.
-- rtree: For efficiently querying spatial data.
-This is a relatively simple spatial index package that really speeds up spatial bounding box queries.
+•	rtree: For efficiently querying spatial data.
+This is a relatively simple spatial index package that speeds up spatial bounding box queries.
-- nodebox-opengl: For playing around with animations.
-Everyone loves animations, and this package makes it pretty easy to create some simple, interactive animations.
+•	nodebox-opengl: For creating and controlling animations.
+This package makes it easy to create some simple, interactive animations.
-- statsmodels: For models and stats in Python.
-The group behind this project is trying to make Python just as easy and powerful for stats as R currently is… and they are making excellent headway already.
+•	statsmodels: For models and stats in Python.
+It enables user to use statistical approach in python.
-- numpy: For pretty much anything that involves arrays.
-The is probably the most important package for data analysis in Python.
+•	numpy: For dataset in arrays.
+This is useful package for data analysis in python.
-- geopy: For geolocating addresses and things like that.
+•	geopy: For geolocating addresses.
 It is a small wrapper around various web-based geocoding APIs.
-- ipython: For a wonderful interactive Python environment in which to play.
-It makes working with Python a true joy.
+•	ipython: For interactive Python environment.
+It interacts with python in user-friendly manner.
-- ogr/gdal: For reading, writing, and transforming geospatial data formats.
-This has all sorts of nice ways to work with geospatial data, though fiona (see below) is much nicer for reading and writing different geospatial formats.
+•	ogr/gdal: For reading, writing, and transforming geospatial data formats.
+This has ways to work with geospatial data, though fiona (see below) is nicer for reading and writing different geospatial formats.
-- pyqgis: For anything and everything GIS.
+•	pyqgis: For anything and everything about GIS.
 This is the Python API for Quantum GIS.
-You can work directly within QGIS via its intergrated Python console, or create standalone GIS apps using this powerful Python package.
+The user can work directly within QGIS via its intergrated Python console, or create standalone GIS apps.
-- fiona: For making it easy to read/write geospatial data formats.
-Really, really nice API for reading and writing GIS formats.
+•	fiona: For making it easy to read/write geospatial data formats.
+It is for reading and writing GIS formats.
-- matplotlib: For all your plotting needs.
-The de facto plotting library for Python.
+•	matplotlib: For plotting needs.
 It does everything from scatterplots and histograms to choropleth maps to complex interactive visualizations.
-- networkx: For working with networks.
-Very nice for visualizing (integrates with matplotlib) and working with network data.
+•	networkx: For working with networks.
+It is used for visualizing (integrates with matplotlib) and working with network data.
-- pysal: For all your spatial econometrics needs (and more).
-This is a really great package that is also under constant development.
-It covers everything from exploratory spatial data analysis (ESDA) right up to heavy duty spatial econometric models.
+•	pysal: For spatial econometrics needs (and more).
+This package covers everything from exploratory spatial data analysis (ESDA) right up to spatial econometric models.
-- descartes: For plotting geometries in matplotlib.
-This is a nice, clean, GeoJSON style data helper for matplotlib and shapely.
+•	descartes: For plotting geometries in matplotlib.
+It is GeoJSON style data helper for matplotlib and shapely.
-- geographiclib: For solving geodesic problems.
-It also converts between geographic, UTM, UPS, MGRS, geocentric, and local cartesian coordinates, and even does geomagnetic field calculations.
+•	geographiclib: For solving geodesic problems.
+It also converts between geographic, UTM, UPS, MGRS, geocentric, and local cartesian coordinates, and does geomagnetic field calculations.
-- pyshp: For reading and writing shapefiles in pure Python.
-Nice API and works great.
+•	pyshp: For reading and writing shapefiles in pure Python.
-- pyproj: For conversions between projections.
+•	pyproj: For conversions between projections.
 This package provides an intuitive way of interacting with the Proj4 library for transforming data between coordinate reference systems.
-- Seaborn: Python visualization library based on matplotlib.
+•	Seaborn: Python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics
-- Bokeh: Python interactive visualization library that targets modern web browsers for presentation.
+•	Bokeh: Python interactive visualization library that targets modern web browsers for presentation.
 Its goal is to provide elegant, concise construction of novel graphics in the style of D3.js, and to extend this capability with high-performance interactivity over very large or streaming datasets.
-Bokeh can help anyone who would like to quickly and easily create interactive plots, dashboards, and data applications.
-- VisPy: Python library for interactive scientific visualization that is designed to be fast, scalable, and easy to use.
+•	VisPy: Python library for interactive scientific visualization that is designed to be fast, scalable, and easy to use.

 ## Installation